sempr-tk/sempr/README.md

 };
 ```

+### Query
+There are two ways of adding query-answering-capabilities to a module: The base class `Module` provides a default implementation of `virtual void Module::answer(Query::Ptr);` in which it simply calls `this->notify(query)`.
+This is possible because `Query`derives from `Observable` just like `Event`.
+Therefore you can use the `addOverload`-mechanism that has been described before to also register query-types.

+There may be a need to handle things a bit differently: E.g., the `ActiveObjectStore` supports the `ObjectQueryBase`-type which is inherited by the templated `ObjectQuery<Entity>` - queries.
+Since the addOverload-mechanism only works for exact types and the ActiveObjectStore cannot know all types of entities in advance, it overrides the `answer`-method.
+This way it can implement the type-check using a dynamic cast and thus hande any query derived from `ObjectQueryBase`.

+**TODO: This is a different way to handle the same problem as we encountered with events.
+For events, we decided to fire one event of every inherited type explicitly.
+Can one method profit from the other?
+Is there a way to combine this, use one consistent strategy?**

 ## Pitfalls
 ### Entity creation
 The base `Entity` inherits from `std::enable_shared_from_this<Entity>` to enable entities to create smart pointers to themselves, which is needed e.g. in the `Entity::changed()` method, which creates a `EntityEvent` pointing to itself and fires it through the `EventBroker` that it has been given from the `Core`. **Care** must be taken that `shared_from_this()` is only called after a smart-pointer to the object has already been created!
 Which in turn means that you should not create entities on the stack, but always into smart pointers: